 The Chairperson, or person designated by the Chairperson, shall preside at all Committee meetings.

 The Recording Secretary shall maintain complete and accurate minutes of all meetings of the Committee, and shall supply a copy thereof to each member of the Committee.
 The Recording Secretary shall keep a complete copy of minutes to be delivered to his or her successor.
 The Recording Secretary shall provide an annual report to the Congregation, and shall also provide reports to the Board upon request..

 The Financial Secretary shall maintain complete and accurate records of receipts for the fund, income from the fund, and disbursements from the fund, including the names of donors and recipients.
-The names of donors shall be recorded in a book similar to the Congregation’s Membership Book.
+The names of donors, and those formally committing to donating in the future, shall be recorded in a book similar to the Congregation’s Membership Book.
 The wish of a donor to remain anonymous shall be respected.